gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 workflow run.
 The short-lived, scoped tokens reduce the exposure window to minutes instead of forever.
 You also get provenance tracking through Sigstore transparency logs.

-OIDC alone isn't a silver bullet though.
+OIDC alone is not a silver bullet though.
 If an attacker can modify your workflow file (via a compromised dependency, a malicious PR merged without review, or a GitHub Actions supply chain attack like GhostAction), they can trigger a legitimate OIDC token exchange and publish malicious packages through your trusted pipeline.
 Protect your workflows by pinning Actions to commit SHAs instead of tags (as shown above; the `# v4.3.1` comment preserves readability),